jhukdev/jameshill.dev/src/articles/the-great-static-site-race.md

 ## Shipped code overload

-So in my spare time I decided to put this very site together in a handful of the most popular static generators.
-I looked at Gatsby, which is wonderful, I looked a Next.js, which is great, and I looked at Hugo, which is speedy.

-Each of these provide a super quick CLI to get up and running with, going from nothing to a working project in no time at all.
-I weighed each of the three projects, and decided I didn't feel like switching to Go right now, so Hugo was out.
-That left Gatsby and Next.js.
+Each of these build tools provides a super quick CLI to get up and running, going from nothing to a working project in no time at all.
+There are many, but the two front runners in the React space at the time of writing are Gatsby and Next.js.

-Now, it's worth pointing out that both of these projects are heavily focused on performance, and they do a _great_ job at it.
+Both of these projects are heavily focused on performance, and they do a _great_ job at it.
 For anything that isn't a simple site, the architecture they use will serve you well.
 But there is a catch.

-Ultimately, both of these projects are SPA's, but with a pre-built HTML file that your application sits ontop of.
+Ultimately, both of these projects are SPA's, with a pre-built HTML file that your application sits ontop of.
 This fixes two of the most common complaints for sites built in this way; Initial paint times, and SEO indexing.
 By providing a complete HTML document, perceived render is instantaneous and search engines are happy.

 But what if you have very little interactivity on your page, if any at all?
 Well in this scenario, you have to ship _all_ of the necessary javascript required to render the page, even though it's _already_ rendered, with little to no hydration actually needed.
-This, to me, seems wasteful and I wanted to find a way to avoid it.
+This is commonly referred to as the "double payload" problem.
+To me, this seems wasteful and I wanted to find a way to avoid it.

 ## Here, and by that I mean, this